Yojim6o/habbit_app/README.md

 The Habit App is a work in progress application designed to help you build and track your progress in habit formations over both short and long periods of time (5 days to 1 year).

-###Idealogy###
+###Ideology###

 Someone who wants to form a habit should not be derailed by less-than-perfect performance.
-This application will utilize a scoring system to focus/track user improvement.
+This application will utilize a scoring system to focus on and track user improvement.

 ###Environment Setup###

+For Mac:

+Within your terminal, use the following commands:

 ```
 	> git clone git@github.com:Yojim6o/habit_app.git